 AP Environmental Science Score Calculator 2026

 Enter your multiple‑choice and free‑response raw points to predict your overall AP Environmental Science score (1–5) for the 2026 exam cycle.
-This calculator uses the confirmed 2025 raw-score conversion curve—the most recent national data available—to deliver the most accurate prediction possible.
+This updated calculator reflects the latest official 2026 exam date and fully digital exam format, plus the most recent official 2025 AP Environmental Science score-distribution data.
+The prediction bands below are best-fit estimates for 2026, not an official College Board raw-to-score table.

 AP® Environmental Science Score Calculator